defano/digital-design/docs/synthesis-instructions.md

 # Implementing a Design for Xilinx Spartan 6

-This document describes how to implement a Verilog design on the Papilio Pro's Xilinx Spartan 6 (`xc6slx9-tqg144`) FPGA.
+This document describes how to implement a Verilog design for the Papilio Pro's Xilinx Spartan 6 (`xc6slx9-tqg144`) FPGA.

-Note that each of the sample projects provide a Makefile (in their respective `syn/` directories) that will implement the design via the command line (use `$ make bit`).
+Note that each of the sample projects (except for the two microcontroller projects) provide a Makefile in their respective `syn/` directories that will implement the design via the command line (use `$ make bit`).
 These Makefiles invoke the Xilinx command-line tools in a way that replicates the GUI process described below.
 See the [Makefile section](#synthesizing-with-make) for more details.

 ## Prerequisites

-* A Papilio Pro (or other hardware containing a Xilinx FPGA)
+* A Papilio Pro (or other hardware containing a Xilinx Spartan-6 XC6SLX9 FPGA)

 * A Verilog circuit design (such as any one of the example projects)

 * A user constraints file providing a mapping between logic IOs and physical pins on the device. ([See the note about user constraints](#A-note-about-user-constraints))

-* Xilinx ISE WebPack software ([installation instructions](install-instructions.md))
+* Xilinx ISE WebPack software (free, see [installation instructions](install-instructions.md))

 ## Introduction

-Recall that _synthesis_ is the process of converting Verilog's high-level language constructs into a network of flip-flops, logic gates, etc. called a _netlist_.
+Recall that _synthesis_ is the process of converting Verilog's high-level language constructs into a network of flip-flops and logic gates called a _netlist_.

 Of course, simply having a netlist representation of our design isn't quite the same as having a real, actual, working chip.
 There are several additional steps required to create a programming file that can be loaded onto an FPGA.
 This entire process—from Verilog to programming file—is called _design implementation_.
 This tutorial will focus on implementing a design on a Xilinx FPGA, but the process is similar for other programmable logic devices (and not all that different for ASICs, either).